Skip to Content

 Instant Pot Chicken Rice Soup

-Instant Pot chicken rice soup is total comfort food using fresh or leftover rotisserie chicken.
-A healthy low fat comfort food everyone loves.
+Instant Pot chicken rice soup with frozen breasts, fresh or leftover rotisserie chicken.
+A healthy comfort food meal that is low fat that everyone loves.
+Can make in a Ninja Foodi pressure cooker too.

 Course Entree, Soup